Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Athletics/Mountain-Toppling Might.md

   - "[[Strength of Stone Technique]]"
 ---
 *The Dragon-Blood is capable of hefting huge boulders or toppling wagons, drawing from the strength of the earth.*
-!!Sheadds(Essence/2,roundedup)toherStrengthratingto!! determine if she may attempt a feat of strength.
+She adds (Essence/2, rounded up) to her Strength rating to determine if she may attempt a feat of strength.